-Hours: 12:00 to 23:00 daily
+Address: Kazinczy u.
+3b Hours: 12:00 to 23:00 daily

-A new favourite of our recently discovered.
+A new favourite of ours.
 It’s a rotisserie chicken joint with probably the best potatoes!
 You can order breast, half or whole chicken with a selection of house made sauces.
 Dine in or take out, usually fills up later in the evening around 7-8pm, so if you plan to eat late, pop in and make a reservation.
 Staff speak English and Spanish, and Hungarian of course!

-Address: Located in an alley between Király u. (in and around #20) and Dob u. (around #17)
+Address: Located in an alley between Király u. (in and around #20) and Dob u. (around #17) Hours: Varies by business

 Gozsdu Alley is an entertainment area in the 7th filled (mostly) with restaurants and bars.
 On weekends, it holds a market (Saturdays and Sundays) with antiques and artist-made crafts, jewellery and accessories, and home decorations.
 Note, this area is pretty touristy, and prices reflect this.

 The main part of the alley runs from Király u. to Dob u., but if you think of it like an upside down capital ’T,’ you’ll also find places worth discovering on the road running up to Holló u., and even further to Kazinczy u..
 Going in the other direction (towards the river), you reach My Little Melbourne cafe.